 Liquidity risk is the risk that a firm, although solvent, either does not have available sufficient financial resources to enable it to meet its obligations as they fall due or can only secure such resources at excessive cost.
-The Company had a positive net asset position at year end and SBG as a whole also has a positive net asset position at the Balance Sheet date.
-Payables at the Balance Sheet date comprise balances payable to fellow SBG companies.
-The directors manage liquidity across SBG as a whole thus mitigating the exposure of the Company to liquidity risk.
+The Company is profitable, has a healthy cash surplus and positive net current assets.
+As such, the directors consider the Company to have minimal exposure to liquidity risk.